-The School of Design's recently introduced suite of modular master's and doctoral degrees offers multiple pathways for both designers and non-designers.
+The School of Design's suite of modular master's and doctoral degrees offers multiple pathways for both designers and non-designers.
 These degree programs elevate the careers of those with design experience.
 For those without design experience, the programs provide opportunities to switch into design careers from other disciplines, or to add a design complement to an existing professional profile.

 Our masters and doctoral students engage in Design for Interactions through research in the areas of Design for Services, Design for Social Innovation, and Transition Design.
 See the sections on Research Foci for more information about these important areas for design.

 Graduate Degree Options

 Our degree options provide students with a high degree of flexibility and choice in planning their higher or continuing education experience.
-Students from diverse non-design backgrounds are encouraged to seek admission into the one-year Master of Arts (MA) in Design program, with opportunities to transition from the MA into the one-year Master of Professional Studies (MPS) in Design for Interactions, the two-year Master of Design (MDes) in Design for Interactions program, or the PhD in Design Studies.
+Students from diverse non-design backgrounds are encouraged to seek admission into the one-year Master of Arts (MA) in Design program, with opportunities to apply from the MA into the one-year Master of Professional Studies (MPS) in Design for Interactions, the two-year Master of Design (MDes) in Design for Interactions program, or the PhD in Design Studies.

 Students with prior design degrees and experience are encouraged to apply to our two-year Master of Design (MDes) in Design for Interactions program, or the one-year Master of Professional Studies (MPS) in Design for Interactions.